jsm28/matholymp-py/docs/intro.rst

 * To run automated tests of the registration system, `MechanicalSoup
   <https://mechanicalsoup.readthedocs.io/>`_ (which in turn has some
-  other dependencies) is needed.
+  other dependencies) is needed, version 1.3.0 or later.
 Those tests are only expected to work on Unix-like operating systems.

 * To measure the code coverage of the automated tests, `Coverage.py
   <https://coverage.readthedocs.io/en/latest/>`_ is needed.
 This is